hydrocarbon-tk/Hydrocarbon/README.md

 ```

+# Version 1 Feature set

+- [*] Grammer for creating parsers
+- Compile parser for use TypeScript/Javascript with Web Assembly Recognizer
+- Production Selection to parse individual productions instead of the goal production
+- TypeScript Definitions for parser, recognizer & environment
+- Documentation for the above features.

+# Version 2 Feature set
+- Streaming Parsing & Restartable recognition
+- Parallel Parsing - Allow blocks to be parsed concurrently
+- Automatic AST generating
+- Online Demonstration
+- Syntax Highlighting Plugin
+- Revisions to Grammer
+- Support for other grammar files.

+# Version 3 Feature set
+- Rewrite parser compiler in a compiled language
+- Make parser front end for other languages

 # Motivation

 The primary reason this exists is to provide a flexible, easy to use parser compiler to handle the parsing demands of CandleFW libraries such as Wick, JS, TS, Wax, and CSS.
 It provides a way of rapidly define new language syntax and is able combine grammars of different languages into one meta-parser.